Frequently-Asked Questions

 -

 ADHD evaluation is available for adults and children.
-For patients that have already had a general initial evaluation with me, adhd evals take an additional 2 hours in a separate appointment (fee is $770).
+For patients that have already had a general initial evaluation with me, ADHD evals take an additional 2 hours in a separate appointment.
+Please reach out for fees based on age of client and testing materials required.
+Client AND guardian (if applicable) are required to complete assessments outside of and before the scheduled testing session.

 -